 Sweet clovers are one of the most common broadleaf weeds that pester homeowners.
-The sweet clover plant comes in two varieties, the white sweet clover (Melilotus alba) and the yellow sweet clover (Melilotus officinals).
-Both the varieties are quite invasive with the yellow one being most prominent.
+The sweet clover plant comes in two varieties, white sweet clover (Melilotus alba) and the yellow sweet clover (Melilotus officinals).
+Both varieties are quite invasive with the yellow one being most prominent.

-In this article, we will see some facts about the sweet clover and while we are at it, we will also see some tips to eliminate this weed.
+In this article, we will see some facts about the sweet clover, and while we are at it, we will also see some tips to eliminate this weed.

 What is Sweet clover?